Skip to content

 • Gather all the ingredients on the counter an hour before starting and allow them to come to room temperature.

 • Place a medium sized bowl on the scale.
-Zero the scale and measure the flours into the bowl, zeroing the scale after each measurement.
+Measure in the flours, salt, and baking soda and stir.

 • Add the chopped turtles and chocolate to the flour and stir to combine.

-• With the mixer on low, add the flour mixture to the batter and mix just until all the flour is incorporated.
+• Wait 5 minutes, then add the flour mixture to the batter and mix just until all the flour is incorporated.
 Do not overwork the batter.

 • Cover with plastic wrap directly on the batter to make an airtight seal.
 Refrigerate the dough overnight.